"War! What is it good for? It's good for you! It's good for me! War! What is it good for? It strengthens the economy!"

 - G.I.
 Joe features Destro, a weapons manufacturer who incites war and sells to both sides if it's profitable.

-- In Marvel Comics Six Guns mini-series, evil corporation Roxxon starts rumours about a vibranium mine is a Banana Republic, knowing that both halves of the country will go to war.
+- In Marvel Comics Six Guns mini-series, evil corporation Roxxon starts rumours about a vibranium mine in a Banana Republic, knowing that both halves of the country will go to war.
 Roxxon is providing the Private Military Contractors for both sides of the conflicts.

 - In the Axis Powers Hetalia / Doctor Who crossover The Men From Earth: , the alien Proeliites engineer a world-wide crisis to profit from the war machine, prompting the Doctor to engineer personified nations to combat the crisis.

 - Kyubey flat out tells Merlin and Nimue in A History Of Magic that the Incubators instigate wars because strife increases the amount of girls willing to become Puella Magi, thus giving the Incubators more energy to meet their quota.
-Among other things they're behind the fall of the Roman Empire and the dissolution of the Round Table.
-Kyubey also aided in the Manhattan Project cause he realized if it wasn't hurried up and used, all countries would stockpile nuclear weapons and risk destroying all of humanity.
+Among other things, they're behind the fall of the Roman Empire and the dissolution of the Round Table.
+Kyubey also aided in the Manhattan Project because he realized if it wasn't hurried up and used, all countries would stockpile nuclear weapons and risk destroying all of humanity.

 - From the Jack Ryan series: